Introduction

 You create a 'record', giving it '-1' to the 'quantity', for that action is a Necessity in your life right now, and 'Eat Apple' to the 'head'.

-recordDATA STRUCTUREUSER INPUTACTUAL RECORD
+recordDATA TYPEUSER INPUTACTUAL RECORD

 quantityFLOAT-1-1

-headSTRINGEat AppleEat Apple
+headTEXTEat AppleEat Apple

 locationPOINTNULL